-This course is an overview of the most commonly used and accepted treatment methods in the aging field to prepare successful students for employment as a Rehabilitative/Restorative Aide to assist medical professionals.
-Students will identify techniques and strategies used in (1) patient rehabilitation, (2) physical therapy, (3) occupational therapy, (4) speech therapy, (5) counseling older adults, (6)how to apply communication skills to work with older adults.
+Course Description: (This course can be taken concurrently with HPRS 1160).
+Overview of accepted treatments for work as Rehabilitative/Restorative Aides to assist medical professionals.
+Includes techniques and strategies used in patient rehabilitation, physical therapy, occupational therapy, speech therapy, counseling patients, and application of communication skills to work with older adults and physical therapy patients.

-HITT 1249 Pharmacology (2-1-3-0) (Course syllabus contains specific information and requirements) This is a lecture/lab course.
+HITT 1249 Pharmacology (2-1-3-0) (Course syllabus contains specific information and requirements)

+This is a lecture/lab course and requires enrollment in each.